aherdipak/Angular/EventBinding.md

   }

 ```
-- Now if you go to the browser button and click event button and look at the console it will show you all the information about that raised event.
+- Now if you go to the browser and click event button and look at the console it will show you all the information about raised event.
 - If you want to know the event, You can get this using `event.type`.
 - Sometime while working with event binding a separate handler may not be necessary
-- *Eg.* Above method body code is very small, so instead of writing method in the method we can write this code in html itself.
+- *Eg.* In above method body code is very small, so instead of writing method we can write this code in html itself.
 ```
 <button (click)="message= 'Welcome Deepak'"> code in HTML with event</button>
 ```